view of Reykjavik colorful rooftops

 Run along the waterfront

-The waterfront is not a kids attraction per se but unless it is battering rain, it is a lovely spot to enjoy with kids.
+The waterfront is not a kids’ attraction per se but it is a lovely spot to enjoy with kids in any season.

-On a clear day, the view over the snow capped mountains in front of the city is a a dream!
+On a clear day, the view over the snow-capped mountains in front of the city is a dream!

 Our family Guide to Reykjavik, Iceland: what to see, where to stay and how to get around when visiting Reykjavik with kids.
 Complete with packing tips to stay comfortable and warm in all seasons.Discover why you should visit Reykjavik with kids!